 The global games method is used to resolve the issue of multiple equilibria that arise in strategic situations by relaxing the assumption of common knowledge of an underlying parameter.
 Consider a complete information game with multiple equilibria at a certain parameter $x \in X_0$.
-Suppose there is a small amount of uncertainty about payoffs at x.
+We may view x as the underlying payoff relevant state of the environment in which the game is played; for example, it may signify the strength of the economy in a game of speculative attack on a currency, or it may signify profitability of an investment opportunity in an investment game by two potential partners.
+Suppose there is some uncertainty about x.
 We add an information structure to formalize this uncertainty and study serially undominated strategies in the corresponding Bayesian game.
 We seek conditions under which for arbitrarily small amount of uncertainty, there is a unique Bayesian serially undominated strategy profile s, and then determine which action profile s(x) is chosen at parameter $x \in X_0$.
 This provides a method to resolve the issue of multiple equilibria at x in the complete information setting.
 A central feature in this approach is a contagion argument that strictly dominant actions in particular states can infect behavior in states further away in which actions are no longer strictly dominant.